-I cannot stress the importance of this step, and most of it depends on your dog.
-This also applies to grooming different dog coat types, which is something every aspiring dog groomer needs to know.
+If this is your first time bathing a dog, then I cannot stress enough the importance of this step.
+The bathing procedure will highly depend on the type of dog you have, their health condition and more.
+This also applies to grooming different coat types, which is something every dog groomer knows.

-If your dog does not have any health problems of this type, then a good bathtub for dogs is just fine.
+If your dog does not have any health problems of this type, then your own regular bathtub is fine.
 Dog owners with small dogs can simply pick them up and plop them right in.
 Those with bigger dogs are going to have to put their backs into it.
-My dog is a 50 pound Labrador Retriever and Pitbull mix, so she's a medium sized dog.
+My dog is a 50 pound Labrador Retriever and Pit bull mix, so she's a medium sized dog.
 I will usually wash my Fido in a washtub.

 If you have a medium or large sized dog, here's what you do:

-- Don't corner your dog to get him into the tub – ease him into it gradually, at his own pace, because you don't want bath time to be a horrible experience for your dog.
+- Don't corner your dog to get him into the tub.
+Instead, ease him into the tub gradually, at your pet's own pace, because you don't want bath time to be a negative experience for your dog.

 - Stand facing his middle, and slowly bend a little with your knees, not your back.